-With a little mangling, this is a sentiment that seems to be appropriate to the art of trouble-shooting.
+With a little mangling, this is a sentiment that seems to be appropriate to the skill of trouble-shooting.

-Fortunately, unlike the analyst or designer, you don’t have to wait for the experience to come to you; you can construct examples that generate intersting symptoms, then start playing them off against each other to see how problems interfere with each other, and how symptoms overlap, but can still be differentiated.
-This is a thought I’ll come back to again.
+Fortunately, unlike the analyst or designer, you don’t have to wait for the experience to come to you.
+You can construct examples that generate intersting symptoms then start playing them off against each other to see how problems interfere with each other and how symptoms overlap but can still be differentiated.

 [The Philsophy Series]